-The goal of this article is to teach you how to use price to earnings ratios (P/E ratios).
-To keep it practical, we’ll show how Monadelphous Group Limited’s (ASX:MND) P/E ratio could help you assess the value on offer.
-Based on the last twelve months, Monadelphous Group’s P/E ratio is 21.21.
-In other words, at today’s prices, investors are paying A$21.21 for every A$1 in prior year profit.
+This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
+To keep it practical, we'll show how Monadelphous Group Limited's (ASX:MND) P/E ratio could help you assess the value on offer.
+Monadelphous Group has a price to earnings ratio of 28.02, based on the last twelve months.
+That means that at current prices, buyers pay A$28.02 for every A$1 in trailing yearly profits.

 How Do I Calculate A Price To Earnings Ratio?

 Price to Earnings Ratio = Price per Share ÷ Earnings per Share (EPS)

 P/E of 28.02 = A$19.25 ÷ A$0.69 (Based on the year to December 2018.)